 • Type in devmgmt.msc and hit Enter on your keyboard.

-• Right-click the sound device and select Disable.
+• Right-click your sound device and select Disable device.

-• Next, right-click the device again and select Enable.
+• Next, right-click the device again and select Enable device.

-If you are still having the same problem, try updating your sound driver.
+If after troubleshooting your drivers you are still facing Discord picking up game audio, try updating your sound driver.
 You can do this manually or automatically with the help of a specialized program.

 If you’ve updated your drivers before and are familiar with the process, you can go on with the following steps: